 It is estimated that 20% of education is missed by school girls in Uganda due to the lack of access to sanitary care, averaging four days a month out of school.

-It is a basic human right for children to have access to education and just the simple fact that girls are hindered in their own personal development and are more likely to fall into teenage pregnancy due to the lack of access to sanitary care is hard to comprehend.
+It is a basic human right for children to have access to education.
+Girls are hindered in their own personal development and are more likely to fall into teenage pregnancy due to the lack of access to sanitary care which is difficult comprehend.

 In March 2018 YLN launched the Pretty Box Project.

 Each Pretty Box contained an AFRIpad kit, a set of underwear, soap and an information pamphlet all at a cost of just £7 per box.
 This was is presented in a branded box that was used by the girls to store their products to keep it safe, clean and hidden.
 All of the box contents were sourced & purchased within Uganda to ensure that we would maintain effect purchasing and smooth running of the project in the future and for our beneficiaries to locate if needed.

 The Pretty Boxes were delivered to 500 beneficiary girls in the Eastern Region of Uganda, the Iganga District with a Puberty Lesson delivered to the entire school of governors, teachers and over 900 students.